oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 **Alias:** - the option is configurable.

-**Description:** - uses Condition Assembler to assemble conditions from passed configuration.
+**Description:** - uses Condition Assembler to assemble conditions from the passed configuration.
-This condition is NOT intended to be used in configuration of Action.
+This condition is NOT intended to be used in the configuration of Action.
-But it can be used to create a condition based on configuration in runtime.
+But it can be used to create a condition based on the configuration in runtime.

 **Options:** - valid configuration of conditions.